megafayray/Calculator/README.md

 - To set a variable to null, explicitly use "firstNumber = null", not "firstNumber === null"
 - Use parseFloat(buttonId) to convert a string to a number
 - My "if(operator === "/" && secondNumber === "0")" code wasn't working ("Infinity" was displayed).
 This is because I'm using numbers, not strings (using "" indicates a string)
+- Conversely, in another spot (prior to using parseFloat), I needed to use secondNumber === "0" because it was a string at that point (see the "Nice try" section)

 Done:
 - Create functions for the following items: